70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 guns too big to carry concealed

-Some things are just not safe to do when you have your concealed firearm.
+Some things may not be safe to do while you have your concealed firearm on you.
 Sports, clubbing, exercise, and wrestling with your kids come to mind.
+There are exceptions to everything but exercising some discretion is important to prioritize safety above all else.

 how to run while carrying concealed